Montana Draw Odds & Application Guide

 Frequently Asked Questions

 They are fundamentally different systems.
 Colorado uses a hybrid weighted preference system where top-point holders draw first in an initial pass, with remaining tags going to a weighted random draw.
-Montana’s entire draw is random — weighted by your points squared, but random.
+Montana’s entire draw is random — weighted by your bonus points, but random.
 Nobody draws “first” in Montana.
 This means Montana gives low-point applicants a small but real chance every year, while Colorado’s first-pass structure effectively guarantees top-point holders draw before anyone else.
 For a full comparison, see our preference and bonus point explainer.

 Can I hunt elk in Montana without going through the draw?